JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-portal-create-from-blank.png)

 6. An empty flow is shown
 7. First give the flow a proper name.
-Name it `Mail telemetry conditionally`
+Name it `Mail telemetry conditionally` (by replacing 'Untitled')

     ![alt tag](img/flow-input-more-with-name.png)